 We are required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").
 Specifically, the Sarbanes-Oxley Act requires management to assess the effectiveness of our internal controls over financial reporting and to report any material weaknesses in such internal control.
-We have experienced material weaknesses and significant deficiencies in our internal controls, including for our fiscal year ended August 3, 2019.
-Management has concluded that our internal control over financial reporting was effective as of July 30, 2022.
+We have experienced material weaknesses and significant deficiencies in our internal controls previously.
+Management has concluded that our internal control over financial reporting was effective as of July 29, 2023.
 However, our testing, or the subsequent testing by our independent public accounting firm, may reveal deficiencies in our internal control over financial reporting that are deemed to be material weaknesses.
 If we or our accounting firm identify deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, it could harm our operating results, adversely affect our reputation, or result in inaccurate financial reporting.
 Furthermore, should any such deficiencies arise we could be subject to lawsuits, sanctions or investigations by regulatory authorities, including SEC enforcement actions and we could be required to restate our financial results, any of which would require additional financial and management resources.